biolab/orange3-doc-visual-programming/source/widgets/data/featurestatistics.md

 - Reduced data: table containing only selected features
 - Statistics: table containing statistics of the selected features

-The **Feature Statistics** widget provides a quick way to inspect and find interesting features in a given data set.
+The **Column Statistics** widget provides a quick way to inspect and find interesting features in a given data set.

 ![](images/feature_statistics-stamped.png)

-The Feature Statistics widget on the *heart-disease* data set.
+The Column Statistics widget on the *heart-disease* data set.

 1. The feature type - can be categorical, numeric, time and string.
 2. The name of the feature.